 Also, never seed from an aquarium showing any signs of infections.
 Although most pathogens solely reside in the fish, chances are there may be some lurking in that filter.

 This method requires some advanced personal planning.
-Like others explained above, ensure your systems have kindred chemistry patterns and are healthy enough.
+As others explained above, ensure your systems have kindred chemistry patterns and are healthy enough.
 In 4-6 weeks, you can transfer the matured filter to your new system.

 Before going ahead, ensure you have everything set, and remember to add some little fish to the filter- it provides the needed food (ammonia).